iftykhar/weather-client/README.md

 git commit -m "Add YourFeature"
 ```
 4. Push to your fork and open a Pull Request
-Please follow the template and style guidelines in Make a README (Make a README).
+Please follow the template and style guidelines in [Make a README](https://www.makeareadme.com/).
 ## License
 This project is licensed under the MIT License.
 See LICENSE for details (GitHub).